rbisdorff/Digraph3/docSphinx/tutorial.rst

 	:depth: 2
 	:local:

-In this section, instead of computing linear rankings or orders, we illustrate two algorithmic strategies for computing *partial rankings* --partially determined transitive asymmetrical relations-- from a given outranking digraph.
+In this section, instead of computing linear rankings or orders, we illustrate algorithmic strategies for computing *partial rankings* --partially determined transitive asymmetrical relations-- from a given outranking digraph.

 Computing a ranking consensus from several linear rankings
 ``````````````````````````````````````````````````````````